 Now breaks, or now directs, th’ intending lines;

 Paints as you plant, and, as you work, designs.

-Richard Boyle, Earl of Burlington, is the bloke who had Chiswick House built in Chiswick, W4 2RP, UK in the Italian, pseudo-Greek style usually known as Palladian.
+Richard Boyle, Earl of Burlington, is the one who had Chiswick House built in Chiswick, W4 2RP, UK in the Italian, Post-Greek style usually known as Palladian.